 Frankfurt to Heidelberg Day Trip

 Many tourists arrive in Heidelberg on a day trip from Frankfurt.
 Frankfurt is the main hub for German airline Lufthansa and as one of Europe’s largest airports, you’ll find almost every major airline flies there.
-You can also find cheap flights with low-cost airlines like Wizz Air and Easyjet.

 Frankfurt to Heidelberg via Intercity train takes around 50 minutes.
 You can also take the S-Bahn which is cheaper but considerably slower.
 You can purchase tickets online at Deutsche Bahn or at the station before you go.
-Trains depart fairly regularly so there isn’t much need to book in advance except to save time on the day.

 If you prefer you can take a tour from Frankfurt which takes you through the Rhine Valley as well as places to visit near Heidelberg.